Temporary highway licences

 Cost of licence

-Bromley Council does not charge to grant the licence itself, however please note as part of the licencing process there may be additional charges for the following:
+Bromley Council does not charge to grant the licence itself, however please note that you may accrue additional charges as part of the licencing process (e.g. the use of the electrical supply from UK Power Networks).

 Apply for a licence